bbauska/ibm-intermediate-web-dev/README.md

 as an assertion fails.

 The next strategy is backtracking.
-This involves starting at the problem\'s origin and working your way back through the code to determine how it occurred.
+This involves starting at the problem&apos;s origin and working your way back through the code to determine how it occurred.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->